conversejs/converse.js/docs/source/development.rst

    :local:

-If you want to work with the non-minified Javascript and CSS files you'll soon notice that there are references to a missing *components* folder.
-Please follow the instructions below to create this folder and fetch Converse's 3rd-party dependencies.
+If you want to work with the non-minified Javascript and CSS files you'll soon notice that there are references to missing *components* and *node_modules* directories.
+Please follow the instructions below to create these directories and fetch Converse's 3rd-party dependencies.

 .. note::